 A sales charge paid on the purchase of units is not deductible in computing your income but is added to the ACB of your units.
+A redemption charge paid on the redemption of units is not deductible in computing your income but effectively reduces the proceeds of disposition of your units.

-The fees that you pay for Series O and PWX units ("Unbundled Fees") consist of advisory fees that you pay to your dealer and management fees that you pay to us.
+The fees that you pay for Series O units ("Unbundled Fees") include advisory fees that you pay to your dealer and management fees that you pay to us.
 To the extent that such fees are collected by redemption of units, you will realize gains or losses in non-registered accounts.
 The deductibility of Unbundled Fees, for income tax purposes, will depend on the exact nature of services provided to you and the type of investment held.
 Fees relating to services provided to registered accounts are not deductible for income tax purposes, regardless of whether such fees were charged to the registered account.
 You should consult with your tax advisor regarding the deductibility of Unbundled Fees paid in your particular circumstance.